U.N. says U.S. blacklisting of Yemen group may hinder bid to avert oil spill

 “However we have to look at potential impact of the (U.S. designation) on the Safer mission – there are questions about potential legal jeopardy for the people who are going to do the mission, which of course we all want to avoid,” he said.

 U.S. Secretary of State Mike Pompeo announced the move against the Iran-aligned Houthis on Sunday.
-It will come into effect on Jan.
-19, the last full day in office of President Donald Trump’s administration.
+It will come into effect next Tuesday, the last full day in office of Republican President Donald Trump’s administration.

-President-elect Joe Biden takes office on Jan.
-20. The designation could be revoked by Biden’s administration.
+Democratic President-elect Joe Biden takes office next Wednesday.
+The designation could be revoked by Biden’s administration.

 The Houthis control the area where the tanker is moored and the national oil firm that owns it.